dnordstrom/mrnordstrom.com/_posts/2011-11-28-part-2-writing-nijs-javascript.markdown

 {% endhighlight %}

 This is a pattern I like to use at the moment for instantiating our object.
-At the top of the self-evoking function we enable strict mode, instroduced in ECMAScript 5.
+At the top of the self-evoking function we enable strict mode, introduced in ECMAScript 5.
 I recommend reading up on strict mode and always using it, but this library will enable it on a per-object basis to keep it optional.

 Now to the more interesting parts, starting with a `var self = { };` declaration.
 At that point in the function, `self` is a private variable.
 However, the purpose of `self` is to be returned at the end of the function, effectively exposing it to the public.